OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 * Android Backup Extractor - https://sourceforge.net/projects/adbextractor/

 ### Testing for Sensitive Information in Auto-Generated Screenshots

 #### Overview

 Manufacturers want to provide device users an aesthetically pleasing effect when an application is entered or exited, hence they introduced the concept of saving a screenshot when the application goes into the background.
 This feature could potentially pose a security risk for an application.
 Sensitive data could be exposed if a user deliberately takes a screenshot of the application while sensitive data is displayed, or in the case of a malicious application running on the device, that is able to continuously capture the screen.
-This information is written to local storage, from which it may be recovered either by a rogue application on a jailbroken device, or by someone who steals the device.
+This information is written to local storage, from which it may be recovered either by a rogue application on a rooted device, or by someone who steals the device.

 For example, capturing a screenshot of a banking application running on the device may reveal information about the user account, his credit, transactions and so on.

 #### Static Analysis

 In Android, when the app goes into background a screenshot of the current activity is taken and is used to give a pleasing effect when the app is next entered.
 However, this would leak sensitive information that is present within the app.

-To verify if the application may expose sensitive information via task switcher, detect if the `[FLAG_SECURE][ee87d351]` options is set.
-You should be able to find something similar to the following line.
+To verify if the application may expose sensitive information via task switcher, detect if the `FLAG_SECURE`<sup>[1]</sup> option is set.
+You should be able to find something similar to the following code snippet.

 ```Java
 LayoutParams.FLAG_SECURE